thibaultmol/OSM-image-archiver/README.md

 https://drive.proton.me/urls/AJF21D881R#ABHUtU6h6ZjG

 The amount of files is lower than the actual .txt file, because some urls were simply broken or deleted on Imgur's servers.
+## Status of imgur links on OSM:
+As of 2023 10 19 there are 26421 links but only 18 of them are broken.
+4 of which were in this backup and will be recovered.